AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/site-themes.md

 ## Developing Site Themes {#developing-themes}

-Adobe provides and AEM Site Theme Builder as a set of scripts for creating new site themes.
+Adobe provides an AEM Site Theme Builder as a set of scripts for creating new site themes.

 [The AEM Site Theme Builder is available along with usage documentation on GitHub.](https://github.com/adobe/aem-site-theme-builder) Front-end development experience is required for customizing the theme.